ecshreve/toolbox/README.md

 ### Ansible Roles

-I use `ansible` to manage most of the dotfiles and configurations on my system.
+I use `ansible` to manage dotfiles and configurations on my system.
-The roles are defined in the `ansible/roles` directory, and the playbook `dev_setup.yml` is responsible for running them.
+The roles are defined in the `ansible/roles` directory, and the playbook `playbook.yml` is responsible for running them.

+**`config`**

+- Handles copying dotfiles and other configuration files to the appropriate locations on the system.

 **`shell`**

-- Handles the installation and configuration of `zsh` and `oh-my-zsh`, as well as a few plugins and utilities.
+- Handles the installation and configuration of `zsh` and `oh-my-zsh`, as well as plugins and utilities.

 - Configuration for `zsh` is defined in `roles/shell/files/zshrc`, which is copied to `$HOME/.zshrc` after installation.